stwomack/ptq/README.md

 ### Step 3 Modify the cd-env.yaml file with needed configuration information
 the cf-env.yaml file provided within this repo is an example of the information needed to install the pipeline. you must first rename the file to be .cf-env.yaml as this is what concoruse CLI will look for when installing.

+### Step 4 Install Concourse fly CLI, and run ci/fly.sh
+Look at the script & assert that your concourse endpoint, and user auth (-u|-p) are properly configured for your concourse environment.